 02 of 15

-Ketchup is one of the most popular condiments in the nation, known to be served on everything from scrambled eggs to steak to pizza.
-Not to mention french fries, tater tots, onion rings, chicken tenders, aka everything you feed your kids.
+Ketchup is one of the most popular condiments in the nation, served with everything from scrambled eggs and steak to pizza, french fries, onion rings, and chicken tenders.
+We tend to store opened bottles of ketchup in the refrigerator.

-Which is perfectly OK.
-That's because acidity (as measured on the pH scale) happens to be one of the six factors that contribute to the growth of bacteria in food.
-Most harmful bacteria require a neutral to mildly acidic environment, with a pH level of 4.5 or higher.
+Yet in many eateries, the ketchup bottle is left out on tables, alongside the salt, pepper, and sugar—and this is acceptable because of ketchup's acidity.
+Acidity (as measured on the pH scale) is one of the six factors that contribute to the growth of bacteria in food.
+Most harmful bacteria require a neutral to a mildly acidic environment, with a pH level of 4.5 or higher.
 Because of its acidic ingredients (tomatoes and vinegar), ketchup has a pH between 3.5–3.9.

 Conclusion: Keep your ketchup in the cupboard, not the fridge.